CC0 1.0 Universal (CC0 1.0) Public Domain Dedication

 Due to the same problems in encoding that had us remove it for ties,

-character in the clef for indicating mensural notation.
+character in the clef to indicate mensural notation.

 an appogiatura (a.k.a grace note) group.
 However, this was